SciBorgs/SciGuides/Sensors.md

 ## [Encoders](https://docs.wpilib.org/en/stable/docs/software/hardware-apis/sensors/encoders-software.html#encoders-software)

 They measure rotation.
 Many brushless motors have encoders integrated inside of them, while others can be found outside of the robot.
+Most measure what is effectively rotational displacement, as encoders read negative values from relative backwards movement.

 All encoders have some sort of default unit.
 Various vendors will have different methods of changing the units returned; read the docs!

 ### [Relative Encoders](https://docs.wpilib.org/en/stable/docs/software/hardware-apis/sensors/sensor-overview-software.html#sensor-overview-software)

 When powered on, its distance measurement will read 0.
 The zero-point will change on code boot, making its measurements "relative" to whenever it started.
-Think displacement.

 ### [Absolute Encoders](https://docs.wpilib.org/en/stable/docs/software/hardware-apis/sensors/encoders-software.html#encoders-software)